South India Tour: Temples and Traditions

 Day 2: Arrive in Bangalore, the capital city of the southern Indian state of Karnataka.
 Bangalore was founded in the 16th century and is known as the Garden City.
 Today it is regarded as India’s “Silicon Valley”.
 Transfer to The Park, a charming boutique hotel, our home for one night.

-Day 3: Today is a travel day as we drive north to Hospet, our base for Hampi, or Vijayanagara—the City of Victory.
-Overnight for two nights in the Royal Orchid Kireeti Hotel in Hospet.
+Day 3: In the late morning, transfer to the airport for a non-stop flight to Vidhyanagar, followed by a short drive to Hospet, our base for Hampi, or Vijayanagara—the City of Victory.
+Overnight for two nights in the elegant Evolve Back County Resort near Hampi.
 (B/L/D)

 Day 4: All day will be spent in Hampi, the seat of the famed Vijayanagara Empire and the capital of the largest kingdom in post-Mogul India.
 This city once boasted riches known far beyond the shores of India and is a UNESCO World Heritage Site.
 The Virupaksha Temple contains the shrines of Shiva, Pampa, and Bhuvaneswari.
 It has a conspicuous, 164-foot-high gopura, or entrance tower, and parts of this temple are older than the rest of the Vijayanagara monuments.
 The monolith—21 feet high—of Ugra Narasimha is nearby.
 It was carved from a single boulder in 1528 and presents an image of Vishnu.
 The Hazara Ramachandra Temple may have been the private place of worship for the royal family.
 The most splendid monument of Hampi is undoubtedly the Vitthala Temple Complex with its 56 musical pillars that resonate when tapped.
 The Lotus Mahal, shaped like a lotus flower, was the air-cooled summer palace of the the queen.
 The Krishna Temple is a monumental complex east of Virupaksha Temple dedicated to lord Krishna, one of the ten incarnations of Lord Vishnu.
 The King’s Balance, near Vitthala Temple, is where kings were weighed against grain, gold, or money which was then distributed to the poor.
 And then see the Queen’s Bath with lotus-shaped fountains that once spouted perfumed water.
 Our walk includes the Elephant Stables which housed these huge royal pachyderms.
 (B/L/D)